The Benefits and Disadvantages of Using Mouthwash

 - Mouthwash can irritate canker sores.
 Mouth washing can help heal canker sores, but when you use a type of mouthwash that has a high alcohol content, it can further aggravate the condition.

 - Mouthwash can simply mask bad breath.
 And not for a long time.
 Mouthwashing will never be a substitute for toothbrushing.
 Using mouthwash is just one of the many areas of proper oral health.
 While it can conceal problems by giving temporary fresh breath, it will not be able to address oral issues on its own.

 Mouthwashes can be helpful or harmful, depending on how you use it.
 Generally, mouthwashes are geared towards promoting oral health and fresh breath.
 But oral health and needs varies from person to person.
 Some people have sensitive gums, others are recovering from surgery, while some simply need a mouthwash for everyday use.
-In order to make it work to your advantage, consult your doctor and find out which type of mouthwash is suitable for you.
+In order to make it work to your advantage, consult your consult your chandler dentist and find out which type of mouthwash is suitable for you.

 img c/o pixabay